 Dr. Valeria Tosello, Biologist

-On 2006, she subsequently moved in the laboratory of Adolfo Ferrando, at the Institute for Cancer Genetics at Columbia University, where she developed a strong background on the cellular and molecular biology of T-cell acute lymphoblastic leukemia (T-ALL).
+In 2006, she subsequently moved to the laboratory of Adolfo Ferrando, at the Institute for Cancer Genetics at Columbia University, where she developed a strong background on the cellular and molecular biology of T-cell acute lymphoblastic leukemia (T-ALL).
 She contributed to several works centered on drug resistance and targeted therapies, with particular respect to NOTCH1 signaling (Sulis ML., Blood.
 2008 Aug; Real Pj, Nat Med.
 2009 Jan; Herranz D., Nat Med.
 2015 Oct).
 She identified somatic mutations in WT1 tumor suppressor gene in T-ALL (Tosello V., Blood.
 2009 Jul).
 She is still involved on studies focused on the role of WT1 tumor suppressor gene in acute myeloid leukemia (AML) (Rampal R., Cell Rep. 2014 Dec) and T-ALL.
-Her research interest is focused on altered signaling pathway on T-ALL which involves Calcineurin activation (Tosello V., Oncotarget 2016, June; Tosello V., Leukemia 2016 April) and de-regulated microRNAs.
+Her research interest is focused on altered signaling pathway on T-ALL which involves NOTCH1 oncogenic pathway (Tosello V., Oncotarget 2016, June; Tosello V., Leukemia 2016 April) and metabolism.

 Molecular pathogenesis of T-cell acute lymphoblastic leukaemia and lymphoma